Ron Delany: Early life

-Born in Arklow, County Wicklow, Delany moved with his family to Sandymount, Dublin 4 when he was six.
-Delany later went to the Christian Brothers' O'Connell School, North Richmond Street (where there are all-weather, floodlit sports facilities named in his honour), to Sandymount High School and to Catholic University School.
-At Catholic University School (CUS), Delany was first coached by Jack Sweeney (mathematics teacher), to whom he sent a telegram from Melbourne stating "We did it Jack".
-Delany in 2008 said about Sweeney, "Other people would have seen my potential but he was the one who in effect helped me execute my potential".
+Born in Arklow, County Wicklow, on 6 March 1935, to customs officer Patrick Delany and his wife Bridget, Delany moved with his family to Sandymount, Dublin 4, when he was six years old.
+Delany was educated at the Christian Brothers' O'Connell School on North Richmond Street (where there are all-weather, floodlit sports facilities named in his honour), and later Catholic University School (CUS).
+There, he began competing in athletics competitions as a teenager.
+At CUS, Delany was first coached by Jack Sweeney, to whom he sent a telegram from Melbourne following his 1956 Olympic gold medal, stating "We did it Jack".
+Delany in 2008 said about Sweeney, "Other people would have seen my potential but he was the one who in effect helped me execute my potential."

-Delany studied commerce and finance at Villanova University in the United States.
-While there he was coached by the well-known track coach Jumbo Elliott.
+After being recruited by Villanova champion track and field athlete Fred Dwyer, Delany received a scholarship at Villanova University in the United States, where he studied commerce and finance.
+While there, he was coached by the American track coach Jumbo Elliott, who encouraged him to compete in the mile distance.
+One of his friends and teammates at Villanova was Charles Jenkins Sr., the first African American scholarship track and field athlete at Villanova, and who would later win two gold medals at the 1956 Melbourne Olympics.
+Delany graduated from Villanova in 1958, and preceded other Irish athletes who later competed for Villanova including Eamonn Coghlan, Marcus O'Sullivan and Sonia O'Sullivan, dubbed the "Irish Pipeline".